-\For your own research you must double check whatever is stated, because 'ham' for example, does not always mean 'farmstead' etc.: and here is another real 'doozy', (as they say in the States) 'stoke' doesn't always mean 'house', 'farm' or 'hamlet'.
-It is derived from the common Anglo-Saxon word 'stoc', sometimes implying a holy place... therefore, there are various possibilities - something that I am likely to repeat again further on, just as a reminder.
+For your own research you must double check whatever is stated, because 'ham' for example, does not always mean 'farmstead' etc; and here is another real 'doozy', (as they say in the States) 'stoke' doesn't always mean 'house', 'farm' or 'hamlet'.
+It is derived from the common Anglo-Saxon word 'stoc', sometimes implying a holy place... therefore, there are various possibilities - something that we will repeat again further on, just as a reminder.